yukithm/rfunc/README.md

 ## Motivation

 I spend most of my work time in a remote shell with tmux and vim.
-Sometimes, I feel like copying texts from remote shell to local desktop clipboard and opening URLs on local desktop browser.
+Sometimes, I feel like copying texts from remote shell to local desktop clipboard and opening URLs by local desktop browser.
 But text selecting on the terminal client is a bit hard when I split tmux panes.
 Therefore I want to use clipboard commands such as pbcopy/pbpaste, xclip, xsel and open commands such as xdg-open across the network.

 ## Features